 Because of the high number of stressful events that occur in court, the authorities decided to redesign the court’s layout to make it more child-friendly.
 They designed therapy and negotiation rooms, where in-house consultants were made available for public sessions.
 The transformation was also considered an out-of-court settlement whenever possible.
 Furthermore, courts lead people to these services, and if peaceful agreements can be achieved, there will be no need for litigation.

 While design thinking has gained popularity in the corporate world, it has yet to catch on in governance.
-The three initiatives mentioned are only a few of many that reflect a change in Singapore’s public service to better their internal processes for their citizens.
-Design thinking emphasises conceptualising not-so-obvious solutions.
+The three initiatives mentioned are only a few of many that reflect a change in Singapore’s public service to better its internal processes for its citizens.
+Design thinking emphasizes conceptualizing not-so-obvious solutions.
 Design thinking creates the ideal atmosphere for a true and much deeper perception of the customer’s voice.
-It allows you to get beyond the barrier of studies and embraces the creativity of passionate thinkers fueled by customer centric interaction, saving time and money on speculated or conjectured design.
+It allows you to get beyond the barrier of studies and embraces the creativity of passionate thinkers fueled by customer-centric interaction, saving time and money on speculated or conjectured design.
 As a result, the hype around the product has already been created and completely evaluated by real users before entering the market.

-Register now and gain insight on how to achieve an end to end customer satisfaction with iterative problem-solving skills.
+Register now and gain insight on how to achieve end-to-end customer satisfaction with iterative problem-solving skills.